Looking to spend two weeks in New Zealand? Hang onto your hat. You’re in for a wild ride.

 Let’s not sugar-coat it: Carving out just 2 weeks in New Zealand won’t be easy.

-It’s more ambitious than most of our other country itineraries, but, with all the amazing things you’re about to see, you’ll thank us later!
+It’s more ambitious than most of our other country itineraries.
+But, with all the amazing things you’re about to see, you’ll thank us later!

-Undoubtedly, the most convenient way to tackle this trip to New Zealand is by rental car.
+The most convenient way to tackle this trip to New Zealand is by rental car.
 (Or, if you really want to get adventurous why not travel around New Zealand in a campervan?)

-It’ll give you an extra day to either take in the best things to see & do in Auckland at a more relaxed pace or to tackle one of the best day trips from Auckland.
+It’ll give you an extra day to take in the best things to see & do in Auckland at a more relaxed pace.
+Or you can take an extra day to tackle one of the best day trips from Auckland.

 What to do in Auckland

 Looking for the best panoramas of Auckland CBD?
 Scoot up to the observation deck on the 328-metre-high Sky Tower.